PooyehA/Deep-LASI/docs/source/starter.rst

 =====

 #.
 Before using Deep-LASI on your single-molecule data, first make sure, you have a
-    installed MATLAB and working Python environment on your computer system.
+    installed MATLAB and a working Python environment on your computer system.
+Alternatively, you can also use a MATLAB Runtime environment.
 You can find a description of the individual, required installations steps in the :doc:`installation` guide.

 #.
-Next, download the Deep-LASI software package from the github repository and add
+Next, download the Deep-LASI software package from the github repository and/or add
     the matlab source code to the working folder of your Matlab installation.

 #.
 Before running Deep-LASI the first time have a look into the :doc:`example` which